Tohaker/bioniQL/README.md

 Updating the database file or the source code will cause the respective process to restart.

-You can find out more on using the server in these pages;
+You can find out more about using the server on these pages;

 - [Authorization](./docs/authorization.md)

 ### Testing

-End to end tests are provided to demonstrate features of the server.
-If you want examples on which requests you can send to the server, this should be your first port of call.
+End-to-end tests are provided to demonstrate the features of the server.
+If you want examples of which requests you can send to the server, this should be your first port of call.

 You can run the tests with;